 My approach is not to dwell on calories, carbs, fats, and proteins.
 It is not to create lists of restrictions or good and bad foods.
 Instead, I work with my clients to create a happy, healthy life in a way that is flexible, fun and rewarding.

 Together we will work to reach your health goals in areas such as achieving optimal weight, reducing food cravings, increasing sleep, and maximizing energy.
 As we work together, you’ll develop a deeper understanding of the food and lifestyle choices that work best for you and implement lasting changes that will improve your energy, balance and health.

 We will work together virtually.
-We can communicate using skype, google voice, phone and emails.
+We can communicate using zoom, google voice, and emails.
 Working together virtually allows for more flexibility in scheduling for both of us.
 Thus allowing you to fit health coaching into your busy schedule.

 It’s easy to overlook all of the things that contribute to our sense of nourishment and fulfillment.
 It’s not just the food we eat that affects our health, but all of the other factors present in our daily lives.
 Healthy relationships, a fulfilling career, regular physical activity, and a spiritual awareness are essential forms of nourishment.
 I will support you in achieving all of your goals, from eating the right foods for your body to living an inspired, fulfilling life.

 Many nutrition experts give their clients a list of foods to avoid and foods to eat, which explains why so many people are turned off by nutrition.
 My approach is different – by eating and drinking foods that are good for you, you will naturally have less room and desire for unhealthy foods.
 Simply put, you will “crowd out” the unhealthy food in your diet.
 This takes a little practice to make happen, but I will support you all the way.